 THE ROLE OF A NON-COUNCIL COMMITTEE MEMBER

-As a NCCM, you are an important part of the College’s commitment to advancing the interests, health and wellbeing of the public.
-As such, you also have a fiduciary duty of undivided loyalty and good faith to the mandate of the College.
+As a NCCM, you play an important role in the College’s commitment to advance the interests, health and wellbeing of the public.
+As such, you also have a fiduciary duty to assert undivided loyalty and good faith in fulfilling the mandate of the College.
 This duty includes:

-- Being Civil respecting the process and fellow committee members, paying attention (e.g., no mobile devices during the meetings), genuine listening and consideration and not making up your mind before arriving to the meeting.
+- Being Civil – respecting the process and fellow committee members, paying attention (e.g., no mobile devices during the meetings), genuine listening and consideration and adopting an objective approach to decision making.

-- Being Ethical using College resources appropriately, being accurate on the facts (e.g., reading the materials on a particular matter).
+- Being Ethical – using College resources appropriately, being aware of the facts (e.g., reading the materials on a particular matter).

-- Being aware of and declaring Conflicts of Interest (e.g. financial, adjudicative, organizational).
+- Being cognizant of and declaring Conflicts of Interest (e.g. financial, adjudicative, and organizational).

 - Ensuring Confidentiality is maintained.
-This applies to all information obtained in the course of duties for OCP, unless an exception applies.
-This is especially important when discussing complaints since you will often be dealing with unsubstantiated allegations and maintaining confidentiality will prevent tainting of processes, facilitate exploration of all options and avoid misinterpretation.
+This applies to all information obtained in the course of OCP duties, unless an exception applies.
+Discretion is critical especially in the area of complaints as, in some cases, allegations are unsubstantiated.
+Maintaining confidentiality prevents tainting of processes and facilitates the exploration of all options to avoid misinterpretation.